Efpophis/LDGCtl/README.md

 Note that all values come across in Network Byte Order, so if you're on a little-endian machine like me, you have to use htons() to convert them before doing any additional math.

 The forward and reflected power can be approximately converted to watts using the formula found in tuner.cpp.
 VSWR is then calculated based on the values of forward and reflected power.

+## Command Protocol

+To send any command and have the tuner parse it properly, I found that you need to send a wake command first, followed by a 1ms delay before sending the actual desired command.
+Additionally, if the tuner is in meter mode, it is a good idea to send a  "control mode" command first before sending the desired command.
+Examples of this can be found in the source code.